Put simply, Cloudflare CDN cuts distance short. Let’s check how it makes your website load faster around the globe. Stay tuned.

 And should you ever think to unleash its full potential–Cloudflare has a paid plan too.
 Its paid tier has countless more features like WAF, Image Optimization, Mobile optimization, etc.

 If you are using WordPress, you should consider using the WP Cloudflare Super Page Cache plugin.
 It intelligently caches the entire website (static + dynamic content).
 This would further cut down on the page load times.

 What’s the alternative to Cloudflare?

-A very strong recommendation would be to try Sucuri.
+A very strong substitute can be Sucuri.

 Here are some page-speed monitoring tools to notify you when your website goes down.

 9 Ping Monitoring Tools for Network TroubleshootingDurga Prasad Acharya on June 15, 2022